run2bizdocs/documentation/en-us/docs/run2biz-platform/get-started/installation-and-upgrade/perform-installation/conf-java-for-wildfly.md

 and the rest for Java if you are running the dismembered database application server.
 If the base is running on the same server (which we don't recommend for production) you need to consider the needs for memory usage of the base, operating system, and finally configure java usage.
-The (xmx) and (xms) values may be the same to improve CITSmart performance.
+The (xmx) and (xms) values may be the same to improve 4biz performance.

 And finally, uncomment the line below: